 States should ensure gender equality in housing throughout the entire life cycle, taking into consideration women’s multiple roles as parents, caregivers and workers, the diverse challenges they face in terms of water provision, sanitation, and child care and work, both inside and outside the home.

 States should recognize the important role that access to adequate housing plays in preventing domestic violence.
 Immediate access to emergency shelters and prompt access to adequate permanent housing should be available to all women and girls experiencing or at risk of domestic violence.
-Legislation should ensure that women who are victims of domestic violence are able to reside in their own homes – regardless of title or formal ownership –and have perpetrators removed.
+Legislation should ensure that women who are victims of domestic violence are able to reside in their own homes – regardless of title or formal ownership – and where necessary for their safety, and have perpetrators removed.

 Allocation of public or social housing should prioritize women escaping violence.